-Minor Component
+Minor Component Relative Proportion

-Proportion Term
+Proportion Term In Fine Grained Soil In Coarse Grained Soil

 With All fractions: 15-30% Clay/silt: 5-12%

 sand/gravel: 15-30%

 Trace All fractions: 0-15% Clay/silt: 0-5%

 sand/gravel: 0-15%

 The terms "with" and "trace" generally apply only to gravel or fine particle fractions.
 Where cobbles/boulders are encountered in minor proportions (generally less than about 12%) the term "occasional" may be used.
-This term describes the sporadic distribution of the material within the confines of the investigation excavation only, and there may be considerable variation in proportion over a wider area which is difficult to factually characterize due to the relative size of the particles and the investigation methods.
+This term describes the sporadic distribution of the material within the confines of the investigation excavation only, and there may be considerable variation in proportion over a wider area which is difficult to factually characterise due to the relative size of the particles and the investigation methods.

 Descriptive Laboratory liquid limit range

 Term Silt Clay

-Non-plastic materials Not applicable Not applicable
+Non-plastic Not applicable Not applicable

+materials

-Low plasticity ≤50 ≤35
+Low ≤50 ≤35

+plasticity

-Medium plasticity Not applicable >35 and ≤50
+Medium Not applicable >35 and ≤50

+plasticity

-High plasticity >50 >50
+High >50 >50

+plasticity